Share:

 That is a very effective tool to stop children being removed from Australia.

-After making the urgent, ‘ex parte’ orders, the Court will direct that copies of the Orders and the documents filed with the Court be served on the other party and the matter will be adjourned to allow the other party to file material in reply and ultimately to be heard.
+If urgent ‘ex parte’ orders are made, the Orders and other court documents are then served on the other party, and the matter will be adjourned to allow the other party to file material in reply and ultimately to be heard.

 The parent who wishes to travel overseas with a child may be able to convince the Court and obtain orders to allow the trip to go ahead even against the wishes of the other parent.
 The Court, in those circumstances may impose certain conditions on the travelling parent as we discuss below.